ernestoacosta75/appunti/ANGULAR_NOTES.md

 ng serve
 ```
 ### Summary
+* Create an *intermediate service* which has the reponsability of communicating with an API.
+* We can implement a Http solution using Promises (synchronous code).
 * **CORS** is an HTTP header- based mechanism that allows the server to indicate any other domain, scheme,
   or port origins and enables them to be loaded.